 - 1. Children aged 7 to 17 must receive educational instruction, attend class regularly, and arrive on time.
 MN Stat.
-120A.22 - 2.
+120A.22 (link opens in a new tab). - 2.
 Children younger than 7 enrolled in kindergarten or a higher grade must attend class regularly unless there is an official withdrawal from the school.
 MN Stat.
-120A.22 - 3.
+120A.22 (link opens in a new tab). - 3.
 Parents are required to notify the school when a child is absent or running late (tardy). - 4.
 Yinghua Academy, a Minnesota charter public school, is required to keep accurate attendance records and report truant students to the office of the county attorney. - 5.
-The term continuing truant is defined as a student under the age of 17 who is absent from school without lawful excuse in a single year for three days if the student is in elementary school or three or more class periods on three days if the student is in middle school.
+The term continuing truant is defined as a student under the age of 17 who is absent from school without lawful excuse in a single year for three days if the student is in elementary school or three or more class periods on or three days if the student is in middle school.
 MN Stat.
-260A.02 - 6.
+260A.02 (link opens in a new tab). - 6.
 The term habitual truant is defined as a student under the age of 17 who is absent from attendance at school without lawful excuse for seven school days per year if the student is in elementary school or one or more class periods on seven school days per year if the student is in middle school.
 MN Stat.
 260C.007, Subd.
-19
+19 (link opens in a new tab).